CCTV/Freedom of Information

 - The apprehension and prosecution of offenders, and

 - Where giving you the evidence may prejudice either of these purposes.

 Any authorised viewing of the CCTV data will take place at the CCTV Control Centre.
 The recording will only be played to the person who made the request.

 You are also entitled to have a copy of the recording if it will not become part of a live criminal investigation, civil proceedings or a complaint.

 If you have any questions please contact Data Protection at the City of Ely Council, Sessions House, Lynn Road, Ely.
-Download and complete the subject access request form from the Council’s website.
+Download and complete the subject access request form.